dejanu/az104/networking.md

 *  Azure VNets connect Azure resources  (virtual machines, the Azure App Service Environment, Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets).
 You can use **service endpoints** to connect to other Azure resource types, such as Azure SQL databases and storage accounts

 * Secure communication and control access WITHIN a virtual network, you can use network security groups (NSG) and network security group rules.
-* You can assign a network security group to a SUBNET or a NETWORK INTERFACE
+* You can assign a network security group to a SUBNET or a NETWORK INTERFACE, and define security rules in the group to control network traffic.
+    - Security rules in network security groups enable you to filter network traffic
+    - Azure creates default security rules for traffic:  `DenyAllInbound` traffic and `AllowInternetOutbound`` traffic.
+    - You can't remove the default security rules.
+    - You can override a default security rule by creating another security rule that has a higher Priority setting for your network security group.

+-> For INBOUND traffic, Azure first processes network security group security rules for any associated subnets and then any associated network interfaces.

+<- For OUTBOUND traffic, the process is reversed.
+Azure first evaluates network security group security rules for any associated network interfaces followed by any associated subnets.

 * DMZ (demilitarized zone) = subnet with a network security group

 * Ports:
 ```bash
  port 443 to secured HTTPS traffic,